dvdvideo1234/TrackAssemblyTool/readme.md

 The ones that are **INCLUDED** in Garry's mod do not have links and are marked below.
 Others are actually not meant to be used with TA at all, but instead in **HAMMER** by mappers.
 Some are supported by their own **AUTHOR** ( this is always better and easier to add stuff in a list ) so you should check with them.
+Another way of availability will be present only when the user **MOUNT**-s certain games that will include the content in question.
 In some rare cases, the author is to busy, not bothered or not interested anymore to maintain cetain track packs leading in **NO SUPPORT**, which is also OK and you need to value their time and effort:
   * PHX Monorails **(INCLUDED)**
   * PHX Regular Tracks ( Piece `switcher_2` `[X]` misses collision meshes ) **(INCLUDED)**
   * [SligWolf's Rerailers](https://steamcommunity.com/sharedfiles/filedetails/?id=132843280) old and new(1,2,3)